Moonshake

-Moonshake were a British-based experimental rock/post-rock band, existing between 1991 and 1997.
-The only consistent member was singer/sampler player/occasional guitarist David Callahan, who initially co-led the project with Margaret Fiedler (Fiedler and bass player John Frenett would leave Moonshake in 1993 to form the more commercially successful Laika).
+Moonshake were a British-based experimental rock band, existing between 1991 and 1997.
+The only consistent member was singer, sampler player and occasional guitarist David Callahan, who initially co-led the project with Margaret Fiedler.
+Fiddler and bass player John Frenett left Moonshake in 1993 to form the more commercially successful Laika.

 The band was notable for its extensive use of textures and sampler technology in a rock context.
+In his 1996 article on Krautrock and its influences, Simon Reynolds described Moonshake as being among the "post-rock groove collectives".